AU-BCE-EE/GD-NH3/README.md

 Of the 61 studies selected, closer reading revealed that 13 of these either were modeled or did not actually have any comparisons between methods / additives.
 Therefore, in the end, data from 48 studies were used.

-#### Other data
-Data from the studies were entered into the excel sheet.
+Data from the studies were entered into the file reductions-lit/data/lit_dat.xlsx.

-A few additional studies on separation (study no 57-61) were included for completeness, see more info in the file ../data-for-tables/acidification.txt
+A few additional studies on separation (study no 57-61) were included for completeness, see more info in the section on acidification below.

-#### Acidification
+## Acidification data
 The database was used and filtered for observations with acidification.
 As acidification was not a Category 1 technique in the GD in 2014, there is no data on acidification in the literature summary from 2014.
 Therefore, additional data from studies older than 2012 was included.

-Database: ../data/lit_dat.xlsx
-Search key etc. for the database: ../data/database_info.txt Additional acidification data: ../data/acidification_data_extra.xlsx Literature summary from 2014: ../data/data_2014.xlsx and ../SpreadRev_Summ.docx and ../data/SpreadRev_Tabs.docx Scripts for calculations: ../scripts-acid. 'main.R' calls the other scripts.
-Output: ../output/df.acidification.csv.

-The reduction obtained by acidification added to he table is a mean reduction from all the studies.
+Additional acidification data are in reductions-lit/data/acidification_data_extra.xlsx The reduction obtained by acidification added to he table is a mean reduction from all the studies.

-#### Application methods
+## Application methods
 Data from the new literature compilation were used to calculate average reductions of the different application techniques compared to broadcast and band applied slurry.
 Two additional older studies (study no 62 and 63) with data from mechanically assisted infiltration were added for completion of this application technique (was not added in the earlier database as it was not a category 1 technology).
 Mean reductions for each combination of reference (broadcast or band application) and low-emission application technique (band application, trailing shoe, open slot injection, closed slot injection, band application combined with aeration) were calculated for each study.
 A new average was calculated as a combination of the averages from the new literature compilation and the averages found in the 2014 version of the GD, all weighted by number of studies.

 All the calculations were done with broadcast as the reference.
 The averages reductions with banded slurry as reference were used to assess if the addition of (broadcast -> banded) and (banded -> technique) reductions were in the same range as the (broadcast -> technique) reduction.
 That was the case for all techniques.

-All new literature: ../data/lit_dat.xlsx.
-Average reductions per study from new literature: ../output/app.meth.csv Average reductions per study from 2014 version of GD: ../data/SpreadRev_Summ.docx Calculation of new means: app_meth_combined.xlsx Scripts for calculations: ../scripts-app-tech. 'main.R' calls the other scripts.
+Average reductions per study from new literature: ../output/app.meth.csv Average reductions per study from 2014 version of GD: ../data/SpreadRev_Summ.docx Calculation of new means: analysis-xlsx/app_meth_combined.xlsx Scripts for calculations: reductions-lit/scripts-app-tech. 'main.R' calls the other scripts.

-#### Dilution
+## Dilution
 As the new literature search didn't have any observations with dilution, a new database was collected based literature provided by co-authors.
 The reduction obtained by dilution added to he table is a mean reduction when applying the diluted slurry compared to the undiluted slurry.

-#### Incorporation of liquid slurry
+## Incorporation of liquid slurry
 10 new observations were identified in the literature search All new literature: ../data/lit_dat.xlsx.
 Studies with slurry incorporated: ../output/df.incorp.liq.csv.